m3hransh/mafia-night/README.md

 # Mafia Night 🎭

-A web application for managing physical Mafia games with real-time role distribution via Telegram bot.
+A web application for managing physical Mafia games.

 > **🎉 Now using Nix Flakes!** Pure, reproducible development environment with automatic loading via direnv.
 No more Bazel complexity!